 Sunscreen blocks the skin’s ability to make vitamin D. Therefore, if you are slathering on sunscreen, you’re not making much vitamin D. We are not advising you to quit wearing sunscreen.
 You want to protect your skin and, of course, your baby’s newborn skin.

-Instead, it is important for you or your baby to supplement with enough vitamin D each day to meet your baby’s needs.
+Instead, you or your baby needs to supplement with enough vitamin D each day to meet your baby’s needs.

 The American Academy of Pediatrics recommends giving breastfed babies 400 IU of infant vitamin D drops each day.

 The problem with this recommendation is that for many moms, giving vitamin D drops is difficult.
 Most babies do not like the taste of the drops and refuse them by mouth.
 Some babies still do not like that taste even when mixed into a bottle of breast milk.